Seraphina11/twitter-sentiment-analysis/README.md

 * `dataset/negative-words.txt`: List of negative words.
 * `dataset/glove-seeds.txt`: GloVe words vectors from StanfordNLP which match our dataset for seeding word embeddings.
 * `Plots.ipynb`: IPython notebook used to generate plots present in report.

+## End Notes

+In this article, we learned how to approach a sentiment analysis problem.
+We started with preprocessing and exploration of data.
+Then we extracted features from the cleaned text using Bag-of-Words and TF-IDF.
+Finally, we were able to build a couple of models using both the feature sets to classify the tweets.